Electric scooters have become a common sight on the streets of the UK in recent years – despite plenty of confusion over their legality.

-The appeal of e-scooters owes much to offering a greener alternative to using a car or motorbike while still being less physical than cycling or walking.
+The growing popularity of e-scooters is down to them offering a greener alternative to using a car or motorbike, while being less physical than cycling or walking.
 They are also relatively cheap, making them appeal to younger users.

-But while you are increasingly likely to see them on your travels, on pavements, cycle lanes and roads, should they even be there?
+But while you are increasingly likely to see them on roads, cycles lanes and pavements, should they even be there?

-Here, we’ve put together the key information you need to know about e-scooter use in the UK, including detailing how you can legally enjoy this relatively new and increasingly popular mode of transport, and what the risks are if you choose to use one outside of the provisions made by the law.
+This guide will explain how and where you can legally enjoy this relatively new and increasingly popular mode of transport, and what the risks are if you choose to use one outside of the provisions made by the law.

-Major high street and online retailers are actively promoting the sale of e-scooters owing to their growing popularity, so it’s probably no surprise to learn that it is completely legal to purchase one.
+Major high street and online retailers are actively promoting the sale of e-scooters owing to their growing popularity – and yes, it is completely legal to purchase one.

 However, crucially, privately owned scooters are restricted for use solely on private land with the permission of the land owner.
 It is illegal to use a privately owned e-scooter on pavements, cycle paths or roads at present.